rolfbjarne/autoformat-push/README.md

 Ref: The [rolfbjarne/autoformat](https://github.com/rolfbjarne/autoformat) action.

+Important: this action must be in the default branch (usually `main`) for it to have any effect.

 ## Usage

-Add a new file named `autoformat.yml` in the `.github/workflows` directory in your repository:
+Add a new file named `autoformat-push.yml` in the `.github/workflows` directory in your repository:

 ```yaml
 name: Autoformat code - push results